Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
 kdb+ API library designed to interact with the Factom blockchain via the factomd client REST API and factom wallet REST API.
 For usage instructions see [wiki](https://github.com/jlucid/qfactom/wiki) pages.
+Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the Bitcoin blockchain.

 Library enables
 * Transactions: Both factoid->factoid and factoid->entry credit
-* Chain creation: Create and commit to a factom chain
+* Chain creation: Create chains and make entries to those chains
+* Chain extraction: Extract all chain entries given a chain id
 * Utilities: Check balances, block-height, transaction lookups

-Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the Bitcoin blockchain.

 Use cases: